bvibber/hdrfix/readme.md

 Requires Rust and Cargo, and a C compiler.
 On Windows, install Visual Studio Community Edition with C++ development tools or else the command-line build tools.
 On Linux or Mac there may be some compilation problems at the moment as the jpegxr C library code is still being adapted.

 You must install LLVM + Clang to complete a build due to the C code; on Windows you can get a release from https://github.com/llvm/llvm-project/releases/tag/llvmorg-12.0.0 or whatever the current release is.
 On Linux or Mac, use the system or user-preferred package manager.

-# jpegxr library bindings

-JPEG XR input is read using Microsoft's BSD-licensed libjpegxr, which I've bundled for now but will later split out to its own crate for ease of reuse.

-bindgen is used to create a low-level Rust interface to the C library; the bindings are created automatically as part of the build process